AhmedDabish/ECommerceAPI_With_Repository_pattern/README.md

 # ECommerceAPI_With_Repository_pattern

-🛒 E-Commerce API (ASP.NET Core 8)
+E-Commerce API (ASP.NET Core 8)

-ده مشروع بسيط عملته عشان أراجع وأطبق فكرة Repository Pattern وDTOs وAutoMapper في مشروع عملي حقيقي.
+This is a simple project I built to review and apply the concepts of Repository Pattern, DTOs, and AutoMapper in a real-world practical example.
-المشروع عبارة عن E-Commerce API (واجهة برمجية لمتجر إلكتروني) فيها أكتر من موديل زي Product, Category, و Customer.
+The project is an E-Commerce API, which simulates the backend of an online store and includes multiple models such as Product, Category, and Customer.
-حبيت أركز على تنظيم الكود بحيث يكون نظيف وسهل التوسع عليه بعدين.
+My main goal was to focus on keeping the codebase clean, well-structured, and easy to extend in the future..